 FASD refers to a range of adverse physical, learning, and behavioural effects after exposure to alcohol during pregnancy, with issues occurring into childhood and adult life (NHMRC 2020).

 The National Health and Medical Research Council (NHMRC) advises that women who are pregnant or planning a pregnancy should not drink alcohol (NHMRC 2020).
 Support to address alcohol consumption is widely available through antenatal clinics.

-In 2020, most women did not consume alcohol in the first 20 weeks of pregnancy – ranging from 95% to 99.3% for 7 jurisdictions.
+In 2021, over 97% of women did not consume alcohol in the first 20 weeks of pregnancy – ranging from 94% to 99.5% for 7 jurisdictions.

 Figure 1 presents data on alcohol consumption status of women in the first 20 weeks of pregnancy and after 20 weeks of pregnancy, by selected maternal characteristics, for 2021.
 Select the trend button to see how data has changed over a 3-year period (where available).

 Figure 1: Proportion of women who gave birth, by alcohol consumption and selected topic

 Bar chart shows alcohol consumption status by selected topics and a line graph shows topic trends between 2019 and 2021.

 The proportion of women who consumed alcohol in the first 20 weeks decreased after 20 weeks of pregnancy (from a range of 0.5% to 5.9% in the first 20 weeks, down to a range of 0.2% to 1.6% after 20 weeks).

 Women were more likely to consume alcohol in the first 20 weeks of pregnancy if they: